roadtocode4u/spaceship/docs/javascript/22-json/22-json.md

 **Example Explanation :**

-In the above example,we creates a JavaScript object called `student` with three properties:
+`const student` = This line declares a constant variable named `student` and initializes it with an object literal enclosed in curly braces `{}`.
+This object has three key-value pairs separated by colons:

-1. `"name"`: This property has the value `"Anand"`, representing the name of the student.
+`"name": "Anand"`: This is a key-value pair where the key is `name` and the value is `Anand`.
+It represents the name of the student, which is a string.

-2. `"age"`: This property has the value `23`, representing the age of the student.
+`"age": 23`: This is another key-value pair where the key is `age` and the value is `23`.
+It represents the age of the student, which is a number.

-3. `"city"`: This property has the value `"Pune"`, representing the city where the student is located.
+`"city": "Pune"`: This is the third key-value pair where the key is `city` and the value is `Pune`.
+It represents the city where the student lives, which is also a string.

-After defining the `student` object, the `console.log(student)` statement is used to print the entire `student` object to the console.
+`console.log(student)`: This line uses the `console.log()` function to output the student object to the console.

 **Code :**